shalbert94/lehr-aws-management/README.md

 2. launch-instance = Creating a new instance.

-3. connect-to-instance = Enables you to manage an instance using the Terminal desktop applicaiton
+3. connect-to-instance = Enables you to manage an instance using the "Terminal" desktop applicaiton

-4. opensource-shiny-server-installation = Setup Shiny Server on AWS instance
+4. opensource-shiny-server-installation = Setup Shiny Server on the AWS instance

-Load balanced directory upload (fit crontab + chmod into desktop-shiny-server-file-transfer)
+5. organize-shiny-application-directory = Prepare your shiny application to be uploaded to the shiny server Load balanced directory upload (fit crontab + chmod into desktop-shiny-server-file-transfer)

 5. desktop-to-shiny-server-file-transfer = Transfer an application's directory (entire folder) from a desktop to the Shiny Server